dohoon-test/dohoon-test/README.md

 ## Artist
   An aspiring artist who seeks to express the world through a unique perspective and share inspiration and emotion

+## Interest
+✎ Painting: I am fascinated by the process of conveying stories and emotions through color, creating depth within a two-dimensional space.
+✎ Drawing: I enjoy using lines and shadows to capture intricate details and translate ideas into visual form.
+✎ Sculpture: I am intrigued by exploring three-dimensional forms and the materiality of mediums, creating expressive works in physical space.
+✎ Sketching: I value the spontaneity of recording quick ideas and see it as a foundational step in the creative process.

 <!--
 **dohoon-test/dohoon-test** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.